tc30nguyen/ChatApp/README.md

-Basic Chat App to try out react and go.
+Basic Chat App using react and go.